 Paddle boarding is a great way to get out and enjoy the water.
-Whether you’re on a lake, river, or the ocean, paddle boarding is a lot of fun.
+Whether you are paddling on a lake, river, or the ocean, paddle boarding is a lot of fun.

-If you’re new to paddle boarding, don’t worry – it’s easy to get started.
-All you need is a board, a paddle, and a little bit of instruction.
+If you’re new to paddle boarding, don’t worry – starting is easy.
+All you need is a board, a paddle, and some instruction.

 Are you ready to learn more?
 Let’s get started!